-- Vaccines are recommended for all people ages 5 and over, including people who are pregnant, breastfeeding, wanting to get pregnant now or in the future. - The CDC recommended the Pfizer vaccine for kids ages 5-11 on November 2, following FDA authorization. - The FDA granted full approval of the Pfizer COVID-19 vaccine for people ages 16+. - You are considered fully vaccinated 2 or more weeks after two doses of Pfizer or Moderna vaccines or one dose of the J&J vaccine.

-- Third Pfizer or Moderna vaccine doses are recommended for people with immunocompromising conditions as part of their primary series, followed by a booster 6 months later. - Boosters for all adults in California: People eligible include those ages 18+ who received their second Pfizer or Moderna dose 6 or more months ago, or their first J&J dose 2 or more months ago.
-Boosters provide additional protection against waning immunity from vaccines or infection, especially against the delta variant.
-People may choose which vaccine they receive as a booster dose using the "mix and match" approach. - Johnson and Johnson (J&J) booster doses are recommended for all people who received a single dose of the Johnson and Johnson (J&J) vaccine who are at least 2 months out from their first dose. - Moderna and Pfizer boosters for additional protection are recommended for people who received two vaccine doses 6 or more months ago who are ages 65 and over, and available for ages 18-64 with underlying conditionss or social inequities, living in or working in settings with high-risk exposures, such as frontline health care workers, first responders and teachers. - Eligible people may also use the "mix and match" approach and choose which vaccine they receive as a booster dose. - Need proof of vaccination?
+- The FDA granted full approval of the Pfizer COVID-19 vaccine for people ages 16+. - You are considered fully vaccinated 2 or more weeks after two doses of Pfizer or Moderna vaccines or one dose of the J&J vaccine. - Third Pfizer or Moderna vaccine doses are recommended for people with immunocompromising conditions. - Johnson and Johnson (J&J) booster doses are recommended for all people who received a single dose of the Johnson and Johnson (J&J) vaccine who are at least 2 months out from their first dose. - Moderna and Pfizer boosters for additional protection are recommended for people who received two vaccine doses 6 or more months ago who are ages 65 and over, and available for ages 18-64 with underlying conditionss or social inequities, living in or working in settings with high-risk exposures, such as frontline health care workers, first responders and teachers. - Eligible people may also use the "mix and match" approach and choose which vaccine they receive as a booster dose. - Need proof of vaccination?
 Visit the Digital COVID-19 Vaccine Record site to request your digital vaccination card.